William Conway (Irish republican): Parliamentary pressure

-Aftermath
+Later life and death

-Following the amnesty of December 1921 he returned to Ireland.
-As an early member of the GAA he remained a faithful organiser of the Irish National sport.
-Notably he was also a playing member of Faughs and Grocer's Club.
+Following the amnesty of December 1921, Conway returned to Ireland.
+As an early member of the Gaelic Athletic Association he remained an organiser of the sport for a number of years.
+He was also a playing member of Faughs and Grocer's Club.

-The Taoiseach Liam Cosgrave attended his burial at Deans Grange Cemetery in 1976.
-William Conway was given full military honours with a 21 gun salute from the Irish Army at his funeral.
+The then Taoiseach Liam Cosgrave attended his burial at Deans Grange Cemetery in 1976.
+William Conway was given full military honours at his funeral.